 - Get professional support.
 Be creative with accessing support for yourself and your colleagues.
 Take advantage of resources such as telehealth, video conferencing, distance learning, and internet and email to augment face-to-face meetings with expert clinicians and colleagues.
-Many professional associations an employers offer supports like counselling. - Seek adequate supervision and, in its absence, advocate for it to be provided to ensure you are practicing effectively. - Engage in self-care practices that help you stay positive, and give you the energy to confidently take on your work and maintain a healthy home life.
+Many professional associations an employers offer supports like counselling.
+Find out if you have EAP benefits like counselling. - Seek adequate supervision and, in its absence, advocate for it to be provided to ensure you are practicing effectively. - Engage in self-care practices that help you stay positive, and give you the energy to confidently take on your work and maintain a healthy home life.
 We know that healthy eating, regular cardiovascular exercise, and adequate sleep are essential to health.
 Create a plan for yourself, write it down, and follow through. - Talk about it.
 We have discussed at length the fact that youth felt better when they talk about their difficulties and seek support for the struggles they are facing.
 We need to do the same ourselves.
-When we walk the talk, we are better able to guide others down the same path of wellness. - Pill out your own Circle of Care. (page 11).
+When we walk the talk, we are better able to guide others down the same path of wellness. - Brill out your own Circle of Care. (page 11).